MarkusH17/co2_profile/README.md

 # CO2 Profile for model greenhouse

-A mathematical model for CO2 dispersion in a greenhouse is created using basic mass transport concepts.
+A simplified mathematical model for CO2 dispersion in a greenhouse is created using basic mass transport concepts.

 ## Requirements
 * Have Python 3.10+